pezy/SimpleLicense/README.md

 # SimpleLicense

-simple license base on identifying the MAC address.
+Simple license base on identifying the MAC address.